UMAprotocol/UMIPs/UMIPs/umip-151.md

     * `M` = Months
     * `Y` = Year
     * For example, 14d means 14 Day volatility.
-targetAsset - This is the asset to which volatility is applied.
+`targetAsset` - This is the asset to which volatility is applied.
 For example, ETH means Ethereum and BTC means Bitcoin.
+   * Note: Each methodology that is approved within the Volatility DAO PIP repository has an Index_PIPs directory.
+That directory contains all of the parameters for the indices of the methodology as MD files.
+The naming convention of the MD file is the same as the `ancillaryData`.
+This file whitelists the `targetAsset`to remove the possibility of collision.

 The following example demonstrates how this system works:
 1. Use `ancillaryData` and `timeStamp` from `proposePrice`: